By Ivy / Last update October 19, 2022

 Create New Partition

 Step 2.
-Assign a drive letter for your newly simple partition (Z:).
+Assign a drive letter for your system reserved partition (Z:).

 Step 3.
-Copy everything from the system reserved partition to your newly simple partition (Z:), Including Boot folder, bootmgr, BOOTSEC.BAK
+Copy everything from the system reserved partition to your new simple partition, Including Boot folder, bootmgr, BOOTSEC.BAK

 Step 4.
-Remove the drive letter from the system reserved partition on disk 1.
+Remove the drive letter from the old system reserved partition on disk 1.

 Step 5.
 Set the new partition as "System Reserved".

-Method 2: Move system reserved partition to SSD with System Clone
+Method 2: Copy system reserved partition to SSD completely

-Here you will learn the easiest solution to change system reserved partition in Windows 11/10/8/7, which is to use "System Clone" feature in AOMEI Backupper Professional.
+Here you will learn the second method and the easiest, which is to use the "System Clone" feature in AOMEI Backupper Professional to copy system reserved partition completely.

-♦ Download and install AOMEI Backupper Professional.
-To merge system reserved partition with C drive in Server 2012/2016/2019/2022, etc, try server cloning software - AOMEI Backupper Server.
+Now, download and install AOMEI Backupper Professional move system reserved partition in Windows 10.
+To merge system reserved partition with C drive in Server 2012/2016/2019/2022, etc., try server cloning software - AOMEI Backupper Server.

 Step 1.
-In the main page of AOMEI Backupper Professional, select Clone and System Clone.
+On the main page of AOMEI Backupper Professional, select Clone and System Clone.
 Then, it will automatically select the operating system and system reserved partition required to start Windows.

 Choose System Clone

 Step 2.
-Select the recognized SSD (or unallocated space) as destination path, and click Next.
+Select another drive (or unallocated space) as the destination path, and click Next

 Choose Destination Partition